-To save practice answers as a PDF, the following browsers must be used:
+To save practice answers, the following browsers must be used:

 Please note that these functions are new and were added to the practice exam software in January 2017.
 Therefore, the computer-based support and guidance available on this page will be updated in due course to reflect this new functionality.